TheMagicSoup/kurohige/README.md

 And a majority of it's commands are dedicated to webscraping for images like:
 - Super Smash Bros.
 Ultimate character renders
 - King of Fighters XV character renders
-- Anime & manga chapters, episodes & wiki entries
+- One Piece manga chapters, anime episodes & wiki entries
 - YouTube thumbnails

 &nbsp;